 About Father Tim

-Greetings from Boston's South Shore and welcome to Clergy Confidential!
-I hope you'll find this blog a source of inspiration, laughter, and delight in the Lord.
+Greetings from South Florida and welcome to Clergy Confidential!
+I hope you'll find this a source of inspiration, laughter, and delight in the Lord.

 I first started blogging in 2007 under the name Clergy Family Confidential.
 Really, the subhead said it all: "Finding God in Domestic Chaos."
-I changed the title to the more streamlined Clergy Confidential in May 2014 as a reflection of our evolving domestic stage of life -- two teenage boys.
+I changed the title to Clergy Confidential in May 2014.
+Over the years the blogging has ebbed and flowed (does anyone still even blog anymore?).
+But every so often I still have thoughts to share.

-I’m an Episcopal priest, a syndicated columnist, author, and rector of the Episcopal Parish of St. John the Evangelist in Hingham, Massachusetts.
-Ordained in 2000, I've also served parishes in Maryland and New York and am the creator of Lent Madness, a wildly popular online Lenten devotion
+I’m an Episcopal priest, author, and rector of the the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida.
+Ordained in 2000, I've also served parishes in Maryland, New York, and Massachusetts.
+I'm also the creator of Lent Madness, the wildly popular online Lenten devotion

 I never post sermons here, though if you're interested I house them at @FatherTim Sermon Vault.
 Mostly this is for my own cataloguing purposes but you can still subscribe by e-mail.